 Introduction of GENTEX system for automatic switching on larger telegraph circuits, largely eliminating the need to re-transmit telegrams.

-1971: New Zealand’s first satellite ground station opens at Warkworth, handling 4000 telephone circuits plus television broadcasting via INTELSAT IV.
+New Zealand’s first satellite ground station opened at Warkworth, handling 4000 telephone circuits plus television broadcasting via INTELSAT IV.

-1972: Auckland aviation radio (ZLF) moves from Musick Point to Mangere airport.
+Auckland aviation radio (ZLF) moved from Musick Point to Mangere airport.

-1975: The New Zealand Post Office changes its logo from the ‘Post Office badge’ to a stylised envelope.
+The New Zealand Post Office changed its logo from the ‘Post Office badge’ to a stylised envelope.

 1 Wilson, A.C.
 (1994).
 Wire and wireless: A history of telecommunications in New Zealand 1890-1987, (p 147), Palmerston North, New Zealand: Dunmore Press.